piblopakasso/Poke.js/README.md

 Hi! :hand:

-This is a relatively small home project the main idea of which was to develop my skills in React and widely used technologies at the same time in programming overall.
+This is my home project the main idea of which was to develop my skills in React and widely used technologies at the same time in programming overall.
 I thought that it would be interesting to base the project on something fun and adorable.
 Once I found out that there exists a website/API that suits me, and it is about Pokémon, it was not necessary to search anything else.
 As a result, I believe it was a successful choice. :relaxed: